 DRAG DROP - You have an Azure subscription that contains an Azure OpenAI resource named AI1.
 You plan to build an app named App1 that will write press releases by using AI1.
 You need to deploy an Azure OpenAI model for App1.
 The solution must minimize development effort.
 Which three actions should you perform in sequence i...

-HOTSPOT - You have an Azure subscription that contains an Azure OpenAI resource.
+SNAPSHOT - You have an Azure subscription that contains an Azure OpenAI resource.
 You configure a model that has the following settings: * Temperature: 1 * Top probabilities: 0.5 * Max response tokens: 100 You ask the model a question and receive the following response.
-For each of the ...
+For each of the...

-HOTSPOT - In Azure OpenAI Studio, you are prototyping a chatbot by using Chat playground.
+SNAPSHOT - In Azure OpenAI Studio, you are prototyping a chatbot by using Chat playground.
 You need to configure the chatbot to meet the following requirements: * Reduce the repetition of words in conversations. * Reduce the randomness of each response.
-Which two parameters should...
+Which two parameters shoul...

 You have an Azure subscription.
 You need to build an app that will compare documents for semantic similarity.
 The solution must meet the following requirements: * Return numeric vectors that represent the tokens...